Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 The Germ Theory of Disease

-The Victorian Era saw fundamental advances in understanding disease and its transmittal with the development and validation of germ theory.
+The era saw fundamental advances in understanding disease and its transmittal with the development and validation of germ theory.
 This better understanding led to the "hygiene movement", which continued for most of four decades, for better hygiene and sanitation.

 Just as deadly, and even more widespread, were common infectious diseases such as tuberculosis, diphtheria, measles, meningitis, Whooping cough, and rubella.